-Uma Fruta Estranha is a short film that I created after studying abroad in Brazil.
+Uma Fruta Estranha (A Strange Fruit) is a short film that I created after studying abroad in Brazil.
 I grew fascinated by the similarities between Afro-Brazilians and African-Americans.
 We might be divided by a language, but we are united by an ocean, a slave trade, spiritual systems, music, dance, and so much more.
 We are also united by our tears: our struggles with police brutality, erasure, marginalization, and many other forms of violence and discrimination.
 Uma Fruta Estranha is a visual poem exploring the struggles that bind us across continents.
 However, it is also a reflection of the resilience and beauty that our ancestors instilled in us - the glue that connects us within this African Diaspora.